-Liaison with the Department of Parliamentary Services and others in relation to the ICT systems and resources that underpin the support provided to the Senate, including system enhancement and development.
+Liaise with the Department of Parliamentary Services (DPS) and others in relation to the ICT systems and resources that underpin the support provided to the Senate, including system enhancement and development.

 SPIO also coordinates the department’s involvement in forums and projects affecting the production and dissemination of Senate and departmental information resources.

 The COVID pandemic once again impacted the team’s usual operating model.
 From July to December 2021 the production of information resources, such as the Dynamic Red, that support Senate sittings were undertaken largely via remote working.
 Overall the team’s activities were performed seamlessly with the aid of appropriate remote access to systems, applications, and means of communications via Microsoft Teams.
 The one exception was that two episodes of the Senate Discovery video were not produced in August 2021 due to the challenges of bringing people together physically at that time.

 The cost of the office for 2021–22 was $1.4m ($1.4m in 2020–21), with staffing levels maintained at an average of 8.3 full-time equivalent.

 SPIO supported each of the 33 sitting days in this reporting period by producing and publishing the following information resources relevant to the meetings of the Senate, and meeting corresponding performance results:

 - Dynamic Red (and ParlWork web-application) – 33 editions with an average of 123 updates a day

 - Senate Daily Summary – 33 editions